aureus123/catalogs/README.md

 🚰 Sources of WCSTools 3.9.7 from http://tdc-www.harvard.edu/wcstools should be downloaded to wcstools-3.9.7 folder, and compiled.
 The routine "wcsconp" is used for transforming coordinates.

+### Wishlist

+- Use cross-identification algorithm based on a matching that maximizes likelihood (see bibliography) instead of simple angular distance thresholds.
+- Write a list of all double stars from footnotes of Resultados del Observatorio Nacional Argentino, [Vol XVI](https://articles.adsabs.harvard.edu/cgi-bin/iarticle_query?journal=RNAO.&volume=0016&type=SCREEN_THMB) (only declinations -22, -23 and -24 were transcripted at the moment) and perform a cross-identification of that CD volume with a modern catalog.
+- Correct typo error of all CD catalog.
+- Refactor code!
+Consider Jupyter Lab and AstroPy instead of C++ code.

 ### Bibliography